Adult Day Centers

 Residential Care Homes (RCH) - Level IV

 Residential care homes are state licensed group living arrangements designed to meet the needs of people who can not live independently and usually do not require the type of care provided in a nursing home.
 When needed, help is provided with daily activities such as eating, walking, toileting, bathing, and dressing.
 Residential care homes may provide nursing home level of care to residents under certain conditions.
 Level IV homes do not provide nursing overview or nursing care.

 State Long-Term Care Ombudsman Program (SLTCOP)

-This program protects the safety, welfare and rights of Vermonters in nursing homes, residential care homes, and those using Choices for Care home and community-based services.
+This program protects the safety, welfare and rights of Vermonters in nursing homes, and those accessing Home and Community Based Services.

-Supported Employment provides a full range of services which enable people with disabilities to access and succeed in competitive employment.
-The program goal is to provide full access to employment through the provision of individual support services for people who have historically been excluded from employment.
+Supported Employment provides a full range of services which enable transition age youth and adults with disabilities to access and succeed in competitive employment.

 Therapeutic Community Residence

 A place that provides short-term individualized treatment to three or more residents with major life adjustment problems, such as alcoholism, drug abuse, mental illness or delinquency.